polin0m/lockdownd-ios613-with-sync/README.md

 # lockdownd with pc sync

-A tool to bypass activation on iOS 6.1.3 while maintaining full PC sync functionality.
+A tool to bypass activation on iOS 6.1.3 while maintaining PC sync functionality.

 ## Important

 This repository contains only the necessary lockdownd file.
 The full guide is provided below.

+The reason I made this repo - [this](https://github.com/iPh0ne4s/iOS-5-6-Hacktivation) lockdownd wasn't working very well with 3utools and at all with iTunes or Finder.
+I know it works on nearly every device with iOS 5.0-6.1.6 and hacktivates them, but not iPT5, so here we are :)

+This lockdownd was made by [sn0wbreeze](https://github.com/iH8sn0w/sn0wbreeze/), iPhone3,2 6.1.3 ipsw, lockdownd taken from ipsw/048-2727-005.dmg/private/var/stash/lockdownd

 ## What this file does